 Basic bike maintenance is not difficult.
-You can keep your bike clean in your garage, your back yard, or even your patio.
+You can keep your bike clean in your garage, your back yard, or even on your patio.
 Here is what you need and how to do it.

-And here is a video that shows you how to clean your bike and chain in 30 minutes:
+Here is a video that shows you how to clean your bike and chain in 30 minutes:

 Basic Supplies to Care for Your Bike

-You’ll need a number of household cleaners for bike maintenance.
+You’ll need a few household cleaners for bike maintenance.
 Most of these are pretty cheap and should be available at any grocery store.
 You’ll also need clean rags – lint-free works best.
 For brushes, use a couple of different sizes and shapes so that you can get into hard-to-reach areas to remove grime that rinsing won’t get.
 Old toothbrushes work great for nooks and crannies.

 For soap, use something mild, like a diluted dishwashing soap or a good commercial brand of bike cleaner.
 Solvents are essential when you need to clean something that’s got a lot of grease on it, such as your bike chain.
 But try to avoid solvents that are harsh, like kerosene and turpentine.
 Personally I use WD products – they have recently released an entire range of excellent products to cover every aspect of keeping your bike clean and lubed.